Diabetes Management

 Individuals with diabetes mellitus face serious changes in their lifestyles and are exposed to several other health complications that may either be acute of chronic (Stellefson, et al., 2013).
 The health consequences of diabetes are devastating and may present in various ways including renal failure, loss of vision and amputations (Silverstein, et al., 2005).
 This leaves prevention as the best remedy for diabetes.
 However, if an individual has been diagnosed with diabetes, there needs to be effective management so that they can avoid complications as much as possible (Inzucchi, et al., 2012).
 It is this need for effective diabetes management that reveals the important role of nurses in providing care and information to patients regarding healthy actions, lifestyle and behaviors that enhance secondary prevention (Eldor & Raz, 2009).
 The nurses are responsible for diabetes treatment and saving the patient’s life in case of emergency complications arising from their diabetic condition.
 Moreover, it is their responsibility to ensure that the patient receives holistic care through physical, emotional and social rehabilitation.
+This is where healthcare dissertation help can support research into improving nursing practices for diabetes management.
 The main aim of this essay is to use a simulated diabetic patient diagnosed with diabetic ketoacidosis.
 First, the essay will give an overview of the case study, highlighting the patient’s conditions and presenting symptoms.
 Next, the essay will conduct a critical reflection of the case study, highlighting the health theories and models that are applicable in the condition’s management process.
 The penultimate section will dwell on the identification and analysis of the decisions made in diagnosis and management of the patient’s condition.
 Here, the essay will identify, define and apply the most appropriate clinical decision-making theory to demonstrate how they enhance the patient care process.
 Lastly, the essay will identify and critically outline the clinical implications of the case study and how they affect the author’s learning.

 The case study involves John, a 70-year old widow that has recently been brought for assessment at the diabetic assessment unit.
 A week before visiting the unit, John was had some abdominal pain and vomiting.
 A further look at his history revealed weight loss, polydipsia and polyuria.
 John was accompanied by her daughter who was unsure of his father’s condition because he lived alone.
 She only discovered that her father was unwell when she visited.
 Upon viewing his father’s health condition, she resorted to take her to the hospital, and he was admitted into the ward before assessment because it was almost emergency department’s breach time.
 The assessment revealed John’s weight to be 74kg with BMI of 24.
 His urine assessment also revealed an output of 0.5-1/kilo and SP for COPD patient is 88-90%.
 Further assessment also revealed that John had no previous health complications except for type 2 diabetes for which he was taking metformin 500mg twice a day.
 He also had increased temperature exposure.